roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-13 ****** byStoryTeller07© Looking out the door, Jane could see miles of farm land.
+Looking out the door, Jane could see miles of farm land.
 They had turned off the highway onto a county road, miles from anywhere.
 She watched him rinse the bowl with bottled water, and stow it somewhere out of her line of sight.
 Another bottle of water was thrown into the cage, together with a pack of sandwiches.

  Without another word spoken, the door was slammed shut, and they were soon on the road again.
 Jane sat hunched up in the corner of the cage.
 She was wondering if she had made a big mistake.